-The Ada Lovelace Institute is working with the British Broadcasting Corporation (BBC) to explore the development and use of recommendation systems (also referred to as ‘recommendation engines’) in public service media.
-In particular, we will be looking at how public service values are operationalised, what optimisation means in this context, the particular ethical considerations that arise, and how organisations seeking to serve the public can minimise risks and maximise social value.
-The project is supported by the Arts and Humanities Research Council (AHRC).
+The Ada Lovelace Institute worked with the British Broadcasting Corporation (BBC) to explore the development and use of recommendation systems (also referred to as ‘recommendation engines’) in public service media.
+In particular, we looked at how public service values are operationalised, what optimisation means in this context, the particular ethical considerations that arise, and how organisations seeking to serve the public can minimise risks and maximise social value.
+The project was supported by the Arts and Humanities Research Council (AHRC).

 Well-known examples of recommendation systems include Netflix’s recommendations for films and TV shows, Tik Tok’s ‘For You’ page, Google Search’s autocomplete function and Amazon’s recommendations for related products.

 However, the prevalence of recommendation systems has raised a number of questions about their ethical impact:

 - Personal autonomy: There are concerns about recommendation systems nudging users of services towards a particular outcome, which may be commercially beneficial to the service but potentially harmful to the welfare of the user.

 - User profiling: Predictions for suggested content may stem from assumptions about the user’s demographic information, which may in turn entrench societal biases and inequalities.

 - Privacy: Systems often require the collection, storage and use of large amounts of personal data.